Rosary-based prayers: St. Anthony's Rosary

-The rosary as prayed by the Bridgettine order is a loop containing six decades, together with a short string of beads leading to the crucifix.
-It was propagated by Bridget of Sweden.
-It adds one additional mystery (joyful, sorrowful, and glorious) pertaining to the Blessed Virgin.
-It is the traditional habit rosary for the Discalced Carmelites.
-An example of the Bridgettine rosary may be seen depicted on the statue of the Crowned Virgin in the Sanctuary of Our Lady of Lourdes.

 Trinitarian Rosary

-This term is used for at least two different rosaries or chaplets.
+The term "Trinitarian Rosary" is used for at least two different rosaries or chaplets.

-Trisagion rosary of the Trinitarian Order
+Trisagion Rosary of the Trinitarian Order

 First, it can refer to the special rosary or chaplet used by the Trinitarian Order (the Order of the Most Holy Trinity for the Redemption of Captives), which was founded in France in 1198.
-From an early date, the Trinitarians have used a form of prayer based on the Trisagion (sometimes Trisagium or Triagion, from the Greek "thrice" + "holy").
+From an early date, the Trinitarians have used a form of prayer based on the Trisagion (sometimes Trisagium or Triagion, from the Greek 'thrice' + 'holy').
 This is a Byzantine prayer in praise of the Trinity: its simplest form is "Holy God, Holy Strong One, Holy Immortal One, have mercy on us."

-The Trisagion rosary (usually called a chaplet) has three groups of nine beads.
+The Trisagion Rosary (usually called a chaplet) has three groups of nine beads.
 In reciting the chaplet, each group is preceded by the Trisagion and the Pater Noster.
-A special prayer is said on each of the nine beads: "To you be praise, glory, and thanksgiving for ever, blessed Trinity.
+A special prayer is recited on each of the nine beads: "To you be praise, glory, and thanksgiving for ever, blessed Trinity.
 Holy, Holy, Holy, Lord God of power and might; heaven and earth are full of your glory."
 Each group of nine prayers is followed by a Gloria Patri ("Glory be to the Father, and the Son, and the Holy Spirit..."), and the whole ends with a closing prayer.

 As with other rosaries that are special to a particular religious Order, its history is rather cloudy.
 The first question is how long the Trinitarians have used the Trisagion and its associated prayers.
 The prayers themselves are quite old, and may well have come to the Trinitarians from Byzantium through their connections in the Middle East.
 The Trisagion itself can be traced at least as far back as the Council of Chalcedon (451 AD) and perhaps further.
 The use of these particular prayers by the Trinitarians may very well date back to the beginnings of the Order.

 A separate question is when beads began to be used to count these prayers.
 Reciting a certain number of prayers does not necessarily imply the presence of beads—prayers can be counted on one's fingers, by moving a peg from one hole to another, and so forth.
 It is possible that Trisagion beads were first seen in the 14th or 15th century—when other rosaries became popular, suggesting the concept of using beads as counters.